katwang05/pb-human-wgs-workflow-snakemake/Tutorial.md

 **Solution:**  The local execution launch scripts are CPU-only, so one option is to follow instructions for local execution.
 Alternatively, if you need to run this workflow on a cluster, simply add `cpu_only: True` to `workflow/config.yaml`.
 Additional changes to resources like threads/cores may be required if jobs fail to finish.

 **Problem:** No space left on device
-**Solution:** Change the TMPDIR variable in `workflow/variables.env` to a directory that has sufficient space for temporary files.
-You may need to clean out your temporary file directory.
+**Solution:** You may need to clean out `/tmp` on the host that produced this error.
+If this issue persists, change the TMPDIR variable in `workflow/variables.env` to a directory that has sufficient space for temporary files.

 [Back to top](#TOP)